 Now that the air has been cleared around what a prefab garage is let’s explore some of the prefab garage options available to you.
 Remember, durability and quality are key ingredients essential to ensuring you own the best prefab garage.

 Fully Constructed Single Car Garage

 This prefab garage is a prebuilt classic.
-A single car prefab garage is created to hold any regular sized vehicle or truck.
+A single car prefab garage is created to hold any regular-sized vehicle or truck.
 It is designed with a heavy-duty floor.
-The strong heavy-duty floor provides years of consistent performance, while reducing your total garage costs from avoiding an expensive foundation.
+The strong heavy-duty floor provides years of consistent performance while reducing your total garage costs by avoiding an expensive foundation.
 The skids, joists, and siding (if you choose wood) are pressure treated to resist moisture and rot damage.
-If you are hoping to have a little more space for storage, then consider a prefab, lofted, single car garage.
+If you are hoping to have a little more space for storage, then consider a prefab, lofted, single-car garage.

 Double-wide Garage Delivered in Two Pieces

 Prefab garages have options!
 If a single isn’t big enough or if you have more than one vehicle, a double-wide garage is the right choice.
 Since this prefabricated garage’s style is built large enough to accommodate multiple vehicles, it is built in two pieces which are then joined on site.
 Besides vehicle storage, this prefab garage’s design is perfect for use as a workshop or organized storage space.
 Double-wide garages also come with a heavy-duty floor and pressure-treated skids and joists.